dgkim5360/today-i-found/README.rst

 Bash by example
 https://www.ibm.com/developerworks/library/l-bash/index.html

-Stackoverflow: What does "LC_ALL=C" do? https://unix.stackexchange.com/questions/87745/what-does-lc-all-c-do
+StackExchange: What does "LC_ALL=C" do? https://unix.stackexchange.com/questions/87745/what-does-lc-all-c-do

 Tmux: A Simple Start
 https://www.sitepoint.com/tmux-a-simple-start

-Stackoverflow: How to reset the terminal properties and preferences? https://askubuntu.com/questions/14487/how-to-reset-the-terminal-properties-and-preferences
+StackExchange: How to reset the terminal properties and preferences? https://askubuntu.com/questions/14487/how-to-reset-the-terminal-properties-and-preferences

 Terminal Velocity – A Command-line Note-taking Application For Linux